Top 14 Ice Cream Brands

 Magnum Logo

-Chocolate-covered vanilla ice cream on a stick was Magnum’s first dessert, introduced in the late 1980s.
+Magnum’s first dessert, chocolate-covered vanilla ice cream on a stick, was introduced in the late 1980s.
 Because of its impressive size and weight, it was named after the Latin word for “big.”

 In 1992, almond-flavored treats were added to the assortment, and another ten years later – frozen yogurt with fruit filling.
 At the same time, the company started producing “mini ice cream” in the form of candies with hazelnuts, chocolate, and caramel.
-Over time, experiments led to the creation of desserts with honey, nutmeg, cinnamon, and other unexpected combinations.
+Over time, experiments created desserts with honey, nutmeg, cinnamon, and other unexpected combinations.

 Mövenpick Ice Cream